gregorytadams/CS123_EnronNetworkAnalysis/README.md

  * `database_funcs.py` - Utility functions for interfacing with an sqlite3 database.

- * `network.py` Uses Networkx to build a network from all of the emails that had metadata associated with them (600k).
+ * `network.py` - Uses Networkx to build a network from all of the emails that had metadata associated with them (600k).
 Then uses a ranking algorithm to find the 10 people with the highest weights in the graph and saves it to an output file.
 Requires the database created by parse_xmls.py

- * `parse_xmls.py` From the unzipped xml files, creates a database containing the metadata for each email.
+ * `parse_xmls.py` - From the unzipped xml files, creates a database containing the metadata for each email.
 Used with network.py to build the network.

+ * `Bucket_files.py` - Uniformly samples the files in `all_text` (not included) into 30 buckets containing approximately 44,000 files each.

 ###Dependencies
  * [numpy]